jvtaylar-cmd/dsp_coe221/README.md

 # dsp_coe221
-This is an app for DSP.
+This is an app for DSP inteded for COE221.